dev-academy-phase4/cs/week1/best-practices.md

 # Best Practices

 'Best' practices are tricky: sometimes they're a matter of personal opinion, sometimes there are wildly varying views on the subject, and often it's hard to know who to listen to when you're just starting out with a language.
 Here's one attempt at [a C# guide from Deborah Kurata](https://app.pluralsight.com/library/courses/csharp-best-practices-improving-basics/table-of-contents).
+There's quite a bit of content, so pick and choose if you like, or watch it start to finish.

+## Exercises

+As you go along, try to rewrite parts of your code from earlier in the week using the techniques described in the Pluralsight content.
+Think about what your code looks like to another developer.
+How easy is it to understand?
+Enlist someone else from the course or a teacher to conduct a brief code review.

 ## Spiral: Loading stuff